 Slowly pour soil extract solution into the funnel, allowing the extract to drain away from the soil and into the bottom of the funnel flask.

 Pour filtered extract into a new, labeled 50 ml beaker.
+This filtrate will be analyzed as is.

 Remove funnel, discard filter paper, and rinse funnel and flask with deionized water.
 Use air jet to dry funnel and flask.